• Skip to main content

 Ginger is another flavor I absolutely adore.
 It's spicy and deep and we always have different forms of ginger in our fridge and pantry to spice up a dish or drink.

-One of my favorite simple ginger tricks is to make ginger simple syrup, which is amazing in cocktails (just like this!)
+One of my favorite simple ginger tricks is to make ginger simple syrup, which is amazing in cocktails Like my Ginger Lychee Mojito.
 It keeps well and takes 10 minutes to make and is always ready when you are!

 I also leave a piece of the ginger root in with the syrup and the entire concoction permeates with the fresh smell and awakens all your senses.